bcheidemann/view-transition-react/README.md

 }
 ```

-However, in browsers which support the `document.createDocumentTransition` API, any state changes will be animated.
+However, in browsers which support the `document.startViewTransition` API, any state changes will be animated.

 ## Advanced Usage